ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 ![Subscriber Journey](https://github.com/ldynia/archcolider/blob/master/img/user%20journey/Subscriber.png)

 ### Stakeholders
-* User
+* Subscriber - Intrested in choosing a meal, picking it up and eventualy rating it and writing a review.
-* Cashier -located at the Point of Sale
+* Cashier - Is a Point of Sale operator, facilitates  meal purchase for unsubscribed users.

 ### Risks
 Access code generation can be cumbersome to implement.
 We might introduce **PIN** instead.